Visit the bustling city of Belfast and the world famous Giant’s Causeway.

 Today we will take a break from the hussle and bustle of the mainland and travel to Rossaveal where we will board a ferry to Inishmore, the largest of the three Aran Islands and one of the highlights of the Wild Atlantic Way.

 The island is steeped in history and resembles an outdoor museum with over 50 different monuments of Christian, pre-Christian and Celtic mythological heritage.
 We will take a minibus tour of the island which will include a stop at the world renowned forth of Dun Aonghasa which stands over a dramatic 300-foot cliff that spans the entire western part of the island.
-We will have time to walk to Dun Aonghasa and enjoy the spectacular views before boarding the ferry for the return journey to Galway.
+We will have time to enjoy the spectacular views from Dun Aonghasa before boarding the ferry for our return journey to Galway.

 Day 10: Galway – Dublin